SWaeldchen/swaeldchen.github.io/_posts/Formal_Interpretability/2023-01-04-FI_Relative_Strength.md

 ### Key Takeaways
 The above theoretical discussion shows two key contributions of our framework.
-1. We do not assume our agents to be optimal.
-In the presented theorem Merlin is allowed to have any arbitrary strategy.
+1. We do not assume our agents to be optimal, but rather that Morgana has a comparable success rate to Merlin.
+This seems reasonable when we use the same algorithms for both and deal with real-world datasets.

-We rather rely on the relative strength of Merlin and Morgana for our bound.
-We also allow our provers to select the features with the context of the full data point.
+1. We can use the relative strength and the AFC to derive a lower bound on the precision of the features that are selected by Merlin.

-1. We do not make the assumption that features are independently distributed.
-Instead, we introduce the notion of Asymmetric Feature Correlation (AFC) that captures which correlations make an information bound difficult.
+<a href="/blog/2023/FI_AFC/">&#9664; Previous Post</a>
+<p align="right"><a href="/blog/2023/FI_Complexity/" align="right"> Next Post &#9654;</a></p>

 ### References